R-Type

 Of the many shooters that I have played over the decades I count three that shaped my tastes.
 Gradius was one of the first major shooters I ever played.
 There’s Zanac, which introduced me to Compile and their penchant for elaborate weapon systems.
 And finally R-Type.
 With its unrelenting difficulty and unique Force pod R-Type left its mark on the genre and was ported to nearly every platform under the sun.
 For the longest time the Turbo Grafx-16 version was as close to the arcade as you can get.
 This is an excellent port of one of the most important games in the genre and still plays great today.

 It can’t be stated enough just how influential R-Type has been on the genre.
 It’s Force pod is one of the most copied play mechanics of all time next to Gradius’ power-up grid.
-Shades of its level design can be found in plenty of games released even today.
+Shades of its level design are in plenty of shooters even today.
 All of that would mean nothing if the game itself were terrible but developer Irem created a wonderful sci-fi adventure to go along with its innovations.

 You can’t talk about R-Type without mentioning the Force.
 At first glance the force pod seems incredibly simple, supplementing your fire and providing the special weapon.
 But it is its versatility that made it so heavily copied by other developers.
 Attaching it to the back of your ship protects you from behind.
 Sending it out can provide covering fire and eliminate enemies before they spawn.
 Keeping it attached to your ship makes it the closest thing to a shield the game has.
 Making the most of the Force is key to ever seeing the late stages of the game, letting alone the end.